versionone/VersionOne.SDK.NET.APIClient/README.md

 ## Getting Started ##

 To get started after you have setup your app.config file for your executing assembly/project, you first need to create an instanace of the EnvironmentContext class.
-This class encapsulates the objects you will need to execute your code against a instance of VersionOne.
+This class encapsulates the objects you will need to execute your code against an instance of VersionOne.
 ```csharp
 var context = new EnvironmentContext();
 ```